John Cannon (racing driver)

 Cannon also made 15 starts in the USAC Championship Car series while driving on a part-time basis from 1968 to 1974.
-His best finish was 2nd place in the second race at Circuit Mont-Tremblant in 1968.
+His best finish was second place in the second race at Circuit Mont-Tremblant in 1968.
 He also finished a career best 27th in series points that year.
 He also attempted to qualify for the Indianapolis 500 in 1970 and 1974 but failed to make the race both years.

-In 1975-76 he returned to US F5000 series with a March 741 modified for F5000, and ran in midfield, with best results 4th at Riverside in 1975 and 6th on the same track in 1976 in the last US F5000 races.
+In 1975–76, Cannon returned to US F5000 series with a March 741 modified for F5000, and ran in midfield, with best results fourth at Riverside in 1975 and sixth on the same track in 1976 in the last US F5000 races.
 Although Cannon held the Ferrari dealership (actually, he worked for Hollywood Sports Cars-he did not own it) for LA, finance and engine costs limited his form in highly competitive final years of US F5000, however he proved competitive when he ran a few rounds in the UK Shellsport F5000/F1/Libre series in 1976.
 He ran the Australian F5000 Rothmans series at the start of 1976, winning the Sandown Park round.
 His last serious racing was two years later in the Australian Rothmans, aged 45 where he managed a single, third place, purely on reliability.

-He was inducted into the Canadian Motorsport Hall of Fame in 1993.
+Cannon was inducted into the Canadian Motorsport Hall of Fame in 1993.
 His son Michael has built a career as a race engineer.
-During the 2006 season at Forsythe Racing in the Champ Car World Series Michael was race engineer for A. J. Allmendinger.
+During the 2006 season at Forsythe Racing in the Champ Car World Series, Michael was race engineer for A. J. Allmendinger.

 Cannon died on October 18, 1999, after the kit plane he was piloting crashed near Quemado, New Mexico.